jumaffre/strava_wrapped/README.md

 - ✅ **Smoothing comparison tool** to visualize different algorithms
 - ✅ **Filter by activity type** (Run, Ride, Swim, etc.)
 - ✅ **Fetch specific activities by ID**
+- ✅ **Filter by location** - only show activities starting within a specific radius of a city

 ## Prerequisites